Activated (album)

 Activated is the debut studio album by American rapper Tee Grizzley.
 It was released on May 11, 2018, by 300 Entertainment.
 The album features guest appearances from Lil Yachty, Lil Pump, Chris Brown, Moneybagg Yo, Lil Durk, and YFN Lucci, among others.
 The production on the album was handled by Helluva, London on da Track, The Breed, Chopsquad DJ, The Olympicks, and Infamous Rell.
 The album was supported by two singles: "Colors" and "Don't Even Trip".

 Background

 In a statement by Tee Grizzley, he explained the significance of the album title, by stating:

-In another statement by Grizzley, he explained the potential impact of the album, by stating:
+In another statement the rapper explained the potential impact of the album, by stating: